-Medical professionals are in the business of helping people through administering various treatments.
-Whether it’s assessing symptoms to identify the best way to heal, managing an existing illness or providing specialty medical care for physical or psychological afflictions, the focus is on patient care.
+Medical professionals are in the business of helping people by administering various treatments.
+Whether it’s assessing symptoms to identify the best way to heal, managing an existing illness or providing specialized medical care for physical or psychological afflictions, the focus is on patient care.
 This focus is so prominent that other issues such as practice management and accounting issues fall to the bottom of the list.
 While most don’t start a medical practice for the thrill of business management, there are important decisions that need to be made.
-In the early stages of starting a practice, one of the most important decisions that must be made is the selection of business entity.
+In the early stages of starting a practice, one of the most important decisions that must be made is the selection of a business entity.
 The entity type will determine how the business (and its owners) are taxed along with exposure to liabilities.
 To help clients, clients, prospects and others understand the entity structure options available, Hanson & Co has provided a summary of information on the most common types of structures used.

 Business Entity Types

 - Sole Proprietorship – This is the easiest business entity to form when establishing a new medical practice.
 Don’t let the ease of formation fool you into thinking this is the best option for your practice.
 Sole Proprietorships are not a separate legal entity from the owner and therefore leave them exposed to the risk and liabilities assumed by the company.
 The financial, legal and other obligations of the business are extended to the individual business owner.
 Given the nature of medical services and needed for protection from malpractice and other liabilities, this entity structure is not recommended for most medical practices.